 24. This section sets out the changes that are being introduced by this revised guidance.
-Local authorities and schools should ensure that all staff and pupils are aware of these updates and, where modifications to mitigations were required, these changes have been implemented.
+Local authorities and schools should ensure that all staff and pupils are aware of these updates and, where modifications to mitigations are required, these changes have been implemented.
+Further detail on each is provided in Annex A where required.